Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 • and more

-Regardless of the porosity of our hair, the loss of protein and moisture in our hair routine must be replaced regularly to prevent frizz (lack of moisture) and temporarily repair damaged areas of the hair strand (sufficient amount of protein).
-It is important to keep in mind that protein builds the structure of the hair by filling the gaps (damage) in the cuticle, preventing water loss and making the hair much stronger.
+Regardless of our hair's porosity, protein and moisture loss must be regularly replaced in our hair routine to prevent frizz (lack of moisture) and temporarily repair damaged areas of the hair strand (sufficient protein) .
+It's important to remember that protein forms the hair structure by filling gaps (damage) in the cuticle, preventing water loss, and making hair much stronger.

-Possible symptoms of hair suffering from a lack of moisture
+Possible symptoms of hair suffering from moisture deficiency

-• Lots of frizz when the hair is dry
+• a lot of frizz when the hair is dry

 Possible symptoms of hair affected by protein deficiency

-• the hair has no strength or vigor
+• the hair has no strength or power

 • the curls do not form if the natural hair structure is curly or wavy

-You can recognize the concentration of proteins in a hair product by their position in the Inci list (International Nomenclature Cosmetic Ingredient).
-If the proteins are in the first four or five ingredients of the ingredient list, this means that the product contains a high amount.
-If the protein is at the end of the Inci list or after ingredients such as flavors or fragrances, this means that the product contains a low amount of proteins.
+You can determine the protein concentration in a hair product by its position in the INCI (International Nomenclature Cosmetic Ingredient) list.
+If the protein is in the first four or five ingredients of the list, this means the product contains a high amount.
+If the protein is at the end of the INCI list or after ingredients such as flavors or fragrances, this means it contains a low amount.

-A hair routine with the perfect balance between moisture and protein
+A hair routine with the perfect balance between moisture and proteins

-Some of the products in the hair routine that stay on the hair for longer (hair masks, leave-in and styling products) should contain proteins.
-However, the amount is crucial here and varies from hair to hair.
-The addition of moisturizers is also necessary for healthy hair.
+Some of the products in your hair routine that stay on the hair longer (hair masks, leave-in products, and styling products) should contain protein.
+However, the amount is crucial and varies from hair to hair.
+The addition of moisturizers is equally essential for healthy hair.

 Two possible combinations as examples: